Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Results

-Considering the definition of distinguishability for log parsing results, it is intuitive that indistinguishable log parsing results lead to lower anomaly detection accuracy.
-It may even be surprising that the accuracy decreases, in the best case, by only $0.056$.
+Considering the definition of distinguishability for log parsing results, it is intuitive that indistinguishable log parsing results should lead to lower anomaly detection accuracy.
+However, it is surprising that this decrease in accuracy is, in some cases, rather limited, e.g., only $0.011$ for SHISO on the Hadoop dataset when SVM is used for log parsing.
 This happens because an indistinguishable log parsing result may only have a few logs that are indistinguishable in terms of normal and abnormal behavior.
 Recall that we did not explicitly control the number of indistinguishable logs since we aimed to minimize the difference between distinguishable and indistinguishable versions of each log parsing result as described in Section~\ref{sec:eval-rq2-method}.
 Nevertheless, the results shown in Tables~\ref{table:rq2_hdfs} and \ref{table:rq2_hadoop} are sufficient to confirm the strong impact of distinguishability in log parsing results on anomaly detection accuracy.